WeblateOrg/weblate/docs/admin/auth.rst

 -----------------

 The default setup for Weblate is to use python-social-auth, a form on the website to handle registration of new users.
-After confirming their email a new user can contribute or authenticate by using one of the third party services.
+After confirming their e-mail a new user can contribute or authenticate by using one of the third party services.

 You can also turn off registration of new users using